novemus/remote-beyond/README.md

 ![settings](resources/context.png)

 You must specify an accessible STUN server, DHT bootstrap server, or your email account as a rendezvous.
-Select the *Autostart* option if you want to start WebPier as a daemon on system startup.
+Select the *Autostart* option if you want to start WebPier backend as a daemon on system startup.
+Otherwise, the backend will up and down together with the client.

 Create one or more export services on the server machine by the `Remote-Beyond: Add export service` command: